-The orange sauce for this chicken is OUTSTANDING!
-It’s thick and sticky, and it beautifully coats the chicken pieces, just as I hoped it would.
+It’s an OUTSTANDING sauce that beautifully coats the chicken pieces, just as I hoped it would.

 There is plenty of natural orange flavor that combines with just the right amount of heat from some cayenne pepper and while I don’t usually eat any rice when we order Chinese, I loved having it with this meal to soak up some of the sauce’s goodness.

 Here’s the shopping list for this orange chicken recipe.
 Be sure to keep scrolling to check out the full ingredient list in the recipe card below.

 If the list seems a little long, I’m willing to be that you probably already have almost everything you need in your kitchen already.
 I usually just have to pick up some fresh ginger and a couple of oranges when I want to make this recipe.

 - low-sodium soy sauce

 - fresh garlic